Kimlv/xrm-webapi-client-1/README.md

 A type-safe and generic Dynamics 365 Xrm Web Api Client for .NET Core

-## Example Usage
+## Getting Started

+### Define your Business Data

-1. Define data classes representing the Xrm entities and properties of interest.
+Define data classes representing the Xrm entities and properties of interest.
 Implement the `IXrmWebApiQueryable` interface and decorate the properties according to the schema names as returned by the Xrm Web Api if necessary.

 ```CSharp
 class Account : IXrmWebApiQueryable